 - Discuss costs of college and additional expenses frankly.
 How much do you expect your student to contribute?
 Will he be responsible for part of tuition?
 For books?
 For his own living expenses?
 How essential is a school-year job?

 - Talk to your student about how many hours per week it is reasonable for her to expect to be able to work and still do well academically.
-Most students have shown that students who work between 10-20 hours per week actually do better than those students who do not work at all, perhaps because they must exercise better time-management skills.
+Most studies have shown that students who work between 10-20 hours per week actually do better than those students who do not work at all, perhaps because they must exercise better time-management skills.
 But students who work more than 20 hours per week may find that their academic work suffers.
 Your student should keep in mind the rule of thumb that he should be studying approximately two hours for each hour spent in class.